 When I bring an old (pre-stroke) friend of hers with me to visit her, see recognizes the friend immediately and then asks him or her, “Who is this person you brought with you?”
 And so it continues, although I do not dress or look different so far as any others in my community are concerned.

 Read Some Plato!
 So what’s new?
 No recall, no recognition.
 No recognition, no identification!
 Even Plato knew that!
 And wrote about it, too.
 Read up!

 Not so fast!
 That’s a quick response, but an inaccurate one.
 It’s only part of the story, because recognition needn’t depend on recall.
-An example: however hard you look, you can’t recognize the 46th President of the United States.
+An example: however hard you looked, you can’t recognize (in 2015) the 46th President of the United States.
 Why?
-Because he or she hasn’t been elected yet, even though he or she exists right now.
-There is not even a likely candidate for the position, eight or so years down the road, to guess about.
+Because he or she hadn’t been elected and sworn in , even though he or she, as a person, existed then.
+There was not even a likely candidate for the position down the road to guess about.